 Repeat with opposite nostril.

 Anu Thailam Ayurvedic Nasal Oil

-for more on the treatment of disease with Acupuncture.
+for more on the treatment of allergies with Acupuncture.